miauwrijn/GoonCraft/README.md

 - **Sneaking + Swinging** while toggled on triggers a... *special animation*
 - Get close to other players during the animation for a surprise message
 - There's a 1/50 chance for an *extra special* moment 😏
+- All activities are tracked for stats and achievements!

 ---